liodali/TMDBMovieApp/README.md

 ### Steps)
 > we have .env file that need for tmdb api which contain TMDB Server URL, API_Key

+> also create another .env.test as empty file or put in it the same data as .env for testing

 > the project contain generated file using build_runner, if you want to generate them inside data_package
 ```shell
 flutter pub run build_runner build
 ```
+##  Add Platform

+> use this command to add android : `flutter create --platforms android .`
+> use this command to add ios : `flutter create --platforms ios .`

 ## Build
 * I used Flutter 3.19.5